gorenje/slacktello/README.md

 Why do this?

-Because cards are created in a users name, so they get the correct creator.
+Because cards are created in a users name, so cards are created with the correct creator.

 Board Name
 ---